 Private Health Insurance Spain

-I know it is a huge mental leap for an American to think the cost of Medical Insurance for Spain or Health Insurance, as something you can afford out-of-pocket.
+I know it is a huge mental leap for an American or foreigner to think of the cost of Medical Insurance for Spain or Health Insurance, as something you can afford out-of-pocket.
 Well, let me just tell you from personal experience, we found health insurance for American expats living in Spain to be very “affordable”.
-Of course affordable is a matter of opinion so I will share with you the actual cost of our private medical insurance for our Spanish resident visa, as well as other quotes we have received.
-You can be the judge and also ask for your own quotes.
+In just a few minutes we will share with you our personal costs just to give you an idea.

 Please do keep in mind this is just something for you to get a feel for the costs, as for each person/family it will vary due to your ages, location, duration of policy and coverage selected.

 other resident visa applications in Spain

 REQUIREMENT – You need private Spanish Medical Insurance Coverage!

 Let the research begin.
 When still living in the US, we researched many options and found it to be overwhelming.
 Many US insurance companies wouldn’t insure us outside of the United States for an extended period of time.
 Others wanted a thorough head-to-toe examination and proof that we were over the top healthy.

 Do your research about health insurance in Spain!

-I think the Annual contract for full coverage with dental, travel and hospitalization was about €2200 per year (~$3025).
+I think the Annual contract for full coverage with dental, travel, and hospitalization was about €2200 per year (~$3025).
 This is a far cry from the prices quoted to us by many of the US companies, and we didn’t need to go to the ends of the earth to prove we were in good health.

 What did we choose for our health insurance plan in Spain?

-With the current exchange rate of $1.14 to €1 that comes out to $395 per quarter or about $1600 for the entire year.
-We get all preventative medical and dental (cleaning etc) included once a year.
-There is also a smartphone app for providers within the network and much more.
-I think we will be very happy with this option and the price is better than our basic travel insurance.
+With the exchange rate of $1.14 to €1, it comes out to $395 per quarter or about $1600 for the entire year.
+We get all preventative medical and dental (cleaning etc) included once a year free as part of the plan.

 Live a Healthy Life!

-Medical Insurance Companies in Spain for Expats
+with private Medical Insurance in Spain for Expats

 (US Citizens applying for non lucrative visa in Spain)